 The Biggest Social Media Marketing Mistakes

-Social media marketing is something that everyone is doing now.
-Whether you are an established business or a brand new network marketer.
-It would seem, everyone wants to jump on the trend of making their brand felt on platforms like Facebook.
+(updated June 2020) Social media marketing is something that everyone is doing now.
+Whether you are an established business or brand new to the world of entrepreneurship making sure you’re doing it right is the goal.
+Everyone wants to jump on the trend of making their brand known on platforms like Facebook, right?
 Why?
 Because, that’s where the people are!
-However, there are some common social media marketing mistakes that most marketers make.
+However, there are some common social media marketing mistakes that many marketers are still making.

-- Why do some people excel while others hear crickets?
+- Why do some people excel in engagement while others hear crickets?

 - Why are your ‘competitors’ doing better in social media marketing?